Andrew Elsbury

-Andrew Warren Elsbury (born 7 March 1979) is an Australian former politician who represented the Liberal Party in the Western Metropolitan Region in the Victorian Legislative Council.
+Andrew Warren Elsbury (born 7 March 1979) is an Australian former politician who represented the Liberal Party in the Western Metropolitan Region in the Victorian Legislative Council from 2010 to 2014.

 Prior to his election to the Parliament of Victoria he was an Advisor to Senator Michael Ronaldson.
-On 24 November 2014, Elsbury lost his Legislative Council seat to the Democratic Labour Party in the 2014 Victorian state election.
-He quit the Liberal Party in 2022 in protest of its drift toward the religious and far right.
-Elsbury cited the preselection of far-right candidate Moira Deeming at the top of the Liberal Party’s ticket for the Western Metropolitan Region, describing it as ‘the last straw.’
+On 24 November 2014, Elsbury lost his Legislative Council seat to Dr Rachel Carling-Jenkins of the Democratic Labour Party in the 2014 Victorian state election.
+He quit the Liberal Party in 2022 in protest of its drift toward the religious and right.
+Elsbury cited the preselection of right-wing candidate Moira Deeming at the top of the Liberal Party’s ticket for the Western Metropolitan Region, describing it as ‘the last straw.’